JBNU-JEduTools/manual-web/docs/kata-omnichat/manage-your-conversation/see-conversation-between-chatbot-and-customer.md

+---
+id: see-conversation-between-chatbot-and-customer
-## See Conversation between Chatbot and Customer
+title: See Conversation between Chatbot and Customer
+prev: conversation-in-customer-side-without-bot
+next: using-private-notes-in-conversations
+---

 1. Go to the Conversation menu to see all your messages, both new and past messages
 2. In this page, you will see a dropdown which consists of Open, Resolved, Bot